BLuckoo/surfs_up/README.md

  ![June_Temps](https://user-images.githubusercontent.com/82583576/123499095-4290da00-d602-11eb-92e8-12fcc1abb132.png)

- - After extracting and running a statistical analysis for the months of December for the years 2010 to 2016, the following was found:
+ - After extracting and running a statistical analysis for the months of December for the years 2010 to 2016, the following was determined:
-   - The average temperature for the months of June for the eaight years is 71.04 degrees F
+   - The average temperature for the months of December for the seven years is 71.04 degrees F
    - Minimum temperature reached is 56 degrees F
    - Maximum temperature reached is 83 degrees F